G. H. Raisoni College of Engineering Nagpur: Conferences

 The institute hosted fifteen international conferences, including nine IEEE International Conferences, one Elsevier International conference, and over 30 National conferences.
 In 2008, GHRCE started a series of IEEE conferences — International Conference on Emerging Trends in Engineering & Technology (ICETET).

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 130 among engineering colleges in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it 163rd among engineering colleges in 2024.

+The National Institutional Ranking Framework (NIRF) ranked it 16th in NIRF Ranking Innovation Category in 2024.

 GHRCE ranked 69 in the engineering category in the survey "The Best Colleges of India" conducted by India Today-MDRA for 2018.